Scooletz/blog.scooletz.com-posts/2021-02-03-spans-memory-mental-model.md

 ---
 layout: post
-title: "My mental model of spans, memory and sequences in .NET"
+title: "My mental model of Span, Memory and ReadOnlySequence in .NET"
 date: 2021-02-03 11:00
 author: scooletz
 permalink: /2021/02/03/practices-for-your-one-man-army-projects
-image: /img/2021/02/span.png
+image: /img/2021/02/memories-of-t.png
 categories: ["dotnet", "csharp", "memory"]
 tags: ["dotnet", "csharp", "memory"]
 whitebackgroundimage: true
 ---

-> All models are wrong.
-Some of them are useful.

 Saying that I disagree with the documentation of the new memory abstractions in .NET would be an overstatement.
-Let's say, that after developing chunks of code and dealing with `Span`, `Memory`, `ReadOnlySequence` and `IBufferWriter` I model it in my head in a bit different way.
+After working a bit with `Span`, `Memory`, `ReadOnlySequence` and `IBufferWriter` I model it in my head in a bit different way.
 Each of these terms has a one line definition that one could reason from.
 I hope that newcomers to this memory friendly world will think of it a good primer.
 At the same time, I hope it delivers a refreshing view for more experienced engineers.
 It does not aim to deliver the whole description.
-It aims to be a useful model.
+It aims to be a useful model as all models are wrong but some of them are useful.

 ### Span - a fast synchronous accessor